mudhakar/bamba/bamba-9.8-release.md

 We have a total of 8B parameters in the Mamba2 layers, 800M in full attention layers, and 1B in embeddings.
 The hidden state is 4K, GQA for full attention with 8 KV-heads and 32 heads, Mamba2 layer head dimension is 64, and convolution filter size is 4.

-## Training
+## Pre-Training
 Pre-training Bamba was done in a phased manner, we performed ablation experiments at 1.8B model size and a few 100B tokens to determine the right learning rates and built on the previous community efforts - significant hyperparamters were borrowed from the Mamba2 paper and repository.
 Based on the promising results from this study, we scaled the model to 3B and 2T tokens using Dolma mix.
 We also trained a 3B transformer model following Meta Llama architecture with the same data mix and observed similar or better performance from the Bamba model.

 Finally, we scaled the model to 9B size and leveraged PyTorch FSDP to train the model.

-The data mix used is illustrated in the below figure (details of how to run are in the associated GitHub repo).
+For data, we use Dolma v1.7 with the data mix used illustrated in the below figure.

 <img src="https://github.com/user-attachments/assets/0bc03608-fc3d-4886-b746-9839c52261d5" alt="Datamix" width="600" height="400">

-We had no major challenges in training
+We used a cosine learning rate schedule, with a peak learning rate of `3e−4`, a quadratic warmup over 2000 steps, decay factor of 0.033, and an ending learning rate of `1e−5` over 2T tokens.
+We use the AdamW optimizer with `β1` of 0.9 and `β2` of 0.95.
+We use a weight decay of 0.1, sequence length of 4096, and a global batch size of 1.5M tokens/batch.

+We also performed a second phase training with high quality data from Hugging Face FineWeb-edu and Cosmopedia for an additional 200B tokens.
+We use a learning rate of 2e−5 and a cosine schedule to anneal the model, which helps improve the scores for our evaluation.

 ## Artifacts